azatshtru/keep/Knowledgebase/Finance/Introduction to Investing.md

 1. Rental income
 2. Capital appreciation of the investment amount, i.e. selling the land at a higher price than it was bought in.

 The transaction process of buying and selling real estate can be quite complex, involving legal verification of documents.
-But.. the returns are much higher.
+But the returns are much higher.
 ## Bullion
 Gold and Silver provide returns of 5-8%
 There are several ways to invest in Gold, electronic or real: